 - The awesome Oliver Jeffers will be reading one of his books a day online and talking about the background to them.

-Art and craft ideas for when you’re at home with your children – things to make, bake and do
+Indoor activities at home: Art and craft ideas, things to make, bake and do

 - COLOURING SHEETS – all in capitals as my two are prolific colourer-inners and we do these a lot.
 Just Google almost any subject you like + colouring sheet (or coloring pages – which is the more American version) and there will almost certainly be themed colouring sheets for you to print off.